Understand AWS Users’ Primary JTBD Using CloudWatch Synthetics's Console

 Getting the context

-I started with secondary research to learn as much as possible and because I didn't want to repeat what has already been done.
+I started with secondary research because I didn't want to repeat what has already been done.

 Afterward, I conducted stakeholder interviews with the product team to figure out what exactly we should do research on and with whom.
 The key stakeholders included the principal designer, the PM, the SDM, and the senior PM who requested the research.

-Initially, I was only asked to conduct evaluative research on 2 prototypes of the new Dashboard to resolve disagreements about the design direction.
+Initially, I was only asked to conduct evaluative research on 2 prototypes of the new feature to resolve disagreements about the design direction.

-Therefore, I decided to broaden the research scope and included both an exploratory research question and an evaluative one.
+After considering the risks and timeline, I decided to change the research scope and included both a generative research question and an evaluative one.

 Research findings contradicted the team's assumptions